ga4gh/va-spec/schema/va-spec/base/def/PathogenicityEvidenceLine.rst

-.. warning:: This data class is at a **draft** maturity level and may change
+.. note:: This data class is at a **trial use** maturity level and may change
-    significantly in future releases.
+     in future releases.
 Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

-A StudyResult that reports measures related to the frequency of an Allele in a cohort
+An Evidence Line that describes the strength and direction of support provided by one or more  evidence items for or against the pathogenicity of a variant for a particular disease.

 **Information Model**

-Some CohortAlleleFrequencyStudyResult attributes are inherited from :ref:`gks-core:StudyResult`.
+Some PathogenicityEvidenceLine attributes are inherited from :ref:`gks-core:EvidenceLine`.

 .. list-table::
    :class: clean-wrap